CodeYourFuture/Full-Stack-Project-Assessment/README.md

 - [Level 100](./100.md)
   - A core version of the React front end of the app
 - [Level 199](./199.md) (Optional)
-  - Stretch goals for the front end if you have time
+  - Stretch goals for the front end if you have tim

 ### Week 2 - Back End (without Database)